proophsoftware/event-machine-docs/docs/api/event-machine/descriptions.md

 ```

 Descriptions need to be loaded **before** `EventMachine::initialize()` is called.

+{.alert .alert-info}
-In the skeleton descriptions are listed in [config/autoload/global.php](https://github.com/proophsoftware/event-machine-skeleton/blob/master/config/autoload/global.php#L37)
+In the skeleton descriptions are listed in [config/autoload/global.php](https://github.com/proophsoftware/event-machine-skeleton/blob/master/config/autoload/global.php#L37){: class="alert-link"}
-and this list is read by the event machine factory method of the [ServiceFactory](https://github.com/proophsoftware/event-machine-skeleton/blob/master/src/Service/ServiceFactory.php#L268).
+and this list is read by the event machine factory method of the ServiceFactory:

 ```php
 public function eventMachine(): EventMachine